RunSi/NSOtraining/README.md

 # NSOtraining

-Code snippets that will be useful during the NSO, NetConf and YANG training fo rthe GET SE group
+Code snippets that will be useful during the NSO, NetConf and YANG training fo the GET SE group